bearitt/COSC310Project/README.md

-Contains methods pertaining to user questions. isQuestion returns a boolean, true if the last character in the user query is a question mark, false otherwise. getQuestionType takes the first word in the user's query and calls the appropriate method according to whether the question is a "where", "what", "how", "when", or "who" question.
-The method returns an error message if the question does not fall into those categories. whereQuestion, whatQuestion, howQuestion, whenQuestion and whoQuestion contain the responses to the user query and use switch statements to determine the appropriate response.
+Contains methods pertaining to user questions. isQuestion returns a boolean, true if the last character in the user query is a question mark, false otherwise. getQuestionType takes the first word in the user's query and calls the appropriate method according to whether the question is a "where", "what", "how", "when", "which" or "who" question.
+The method defaults to otherQuestion if the question does not fall into one of those categories. whereQuestion, whatQuestion, howQuestion, whenQuestion, whichQuestion and whoQuestion contain the responses to the user query and use a series of if statements to determine the appropriate response.

 ### Response
-Contains methods for responding to user inputs that are not questions (as determined by Question.isQuestion). respond contains switch statements to determine the appropriate response to a user input. help types out a short manual for the user
+Contains methods for responding to user inputs that are not questions (as determined by Question.isQuestion). respond contains if statements to determine the appropriate response to a user input. help types out a short manual for the user

+### Products
+Contains methods pertaining to the list of products in the store. getProducts returns a HashMap with key value pair (product name,current stock). productsSold returns a Hashmap with key value pair (product name, amount sold to date). topSold returns a string array with the first, second, and third top selling products to date. featuredProducts returns a string array with the three products currently featured by the store (in current implementation, this corresponds to the first three products in the list.
+Future implementations will allow choosing products to feature).